jusanherndon/blog/tech/video management/video journey.md

-I have a humble begginings when I started learning about video containers, video codecs, audio codecs, and subtitles.
+I have a humble beginnings when I started learning about video containers, video codecs, audio codecs, and subtitles.
 I wanted to host a media server and have the media I want to watch wherever I go.

 # Starter hardware